ledminh/nail-supply-shop-v2/README.md

    npm install
    ```

 3. Set up your PostgreSQL database or sign up for one (I recommend using supabase.com).
-Obtain the database URL and add it to the environment variables in the `.env` file located at the root of your project (same level as the `src` folder).
+Obtain the database URL and add it to the following environment variables in the `.env` file located at the root of your project (same level as the `src` folder).

    - DATABASE_URL: URL for Prisma to connect to your PostgreSQL database.
    - DIRECT_URL: Same as above.